Get Counsel from Our Top Asbestosis Lawyers

 Asbestosis is a respiratory disease contracted from exposure to asbestos

 fibers.
-Accumulation of these fibers causes scarring of lung tissue, which
+Accumulation of these fibers causes scarring in the lung tissue,

-results in shortness of breath, chest pain, and coughing.
-When the body
+which results in shortness of breath, chest pain, and coughing.
+When the

-absorbs asbestos fibers, they embed deep inside the lungs, causing the
+body absorbs asbestos fibers, they embed deep inside the lungs, causing

-tissue to scar and harden, which interferes with their ability to expand
+the tissue to scar and harden, which interferes with their ability to

-asbestos exposure find it difficult to breath and often require supplemental oxygen therapy
+asbestos exposure find it difficult to breathe and often require supplemental oxygen therapy

 as the symptoms progress.